 For many types of cancer, progress in the areas of cancer screening and treatment has offered promise for earlier detection and higher cure rates.
 The term screening refers to the regular use of certain examinations or tests in persons who do not have any symptoms of a cancer but are at high risk for that cancer.
 When individuals are at high risk for a type of cancer, this means that they have certain characteristics or exposures, called risk factors that make them more likely to develop that type of cancer than those who do not have these risk factors.
 The risk factors are different for different types of cancer.
 An awareness of these risk factors is important because 1) some risk factors can be changed (such as smoking or dietary intake), thus decreasing the risk for developing the associated cancer; and 2) persons who are at high risk for developing a cancer can often undergo regular screening measures that are recommended for that cancer type.
 Researchers continue to study which characteristics or exposures are associated with an increased risk for various cancers, allowing for the use of more effective prevention, early detection, and treatment strategies.

-Women are advised to begin cervical cancer screening within three years of becoming sexually active, and no later than the age of 21.
-Screening generally includes a Pap test, and may also include an HPV test.
+The American College of Obstetricians and Gynecologists recommends that women begin cervical cancer screening at the age of 21.7 Screening generally includes a Pap test, and may also include an HPV test.
 Regular surveillance can increase the possibility that cancer could be found at an early stage when treatment is most likely to produce a cure.